Dynamic Attributes Connector

 Make sure Ok is displayed in the Status column.

-Create an Office 365 Connector
+Create an Office 365 connector

-This task discusses how to create a connector for Office 365 tags to send data to the Security Cloud Control for use in access control policies.
+This task discusses how to create a connector for Office 365 tags to send data to the Security Cloud Control for use in policies.
 The IP addresses associated with these tags are updated every week by Microsoft.
 You do not have to create a dynamic attributes filter to use the data.

 For more information, see Office 365 URLs and IP address ranges on docs.microsoft.com.